riajulkashem/rk-admin/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/).

 ## Conclusion
 Thanks for reading this.
-At last **Don't forget to givee a star 🌟!!**
+At last **Don't forget to give a star 🌟!!**